 Strategic Environmental Assessments (SEA) are required by the Environmental Assessment of Plans and Programmes Regulations 2004 (the Regulations).
 This regulation also prohibits the adoption or submission of a Plan before the responsible Authority has determined whether the Plan is likely to have significant effects on the environment.
 It is not possible to categorically rule out the need for an SEA, without first carrying out a screening process to establish whether or not the Edgmond Neighbourhood Plan is likely to have significant environmental effects.
-A draft Screening Report has been prepared and is published for consultation alongside the draft Neighbourhood Plan.
+A draft Screening Report was prepared and published for consultation alongside the draft Neighbourhood Plan at Regulation 14.

-At this point the three statutory agencies: the Environment Agency, Natural England and Historic England are consulted as required by the regulations and their views determine whether a further formal SEA is necessary.
+At this point the three statutory agencies: the Environment Agency, Natural England and Historic England were consulted as required by the regulations and their views used to determine whether a further formal SEA is necessary.
+All three agencies agreed with the findings of the draft Screening Report that there was no requirement for the Edgmond Neighbourhood Plan to undertake Strategic Environmental Assessment.
+The Parish Council consider that the amendments made to the Neighbourhood Plan as a result of the Regulation 14 consultation are not significant enough to require an additional screening report or Strategic Environmental Assessment.